Automattic/component-themes/src/themes/README.md

 ## Variant Styles

 Each theme can have any number of style variations included.
 This is done by using variables in the style rules and then setting those variables in the theme key `variant-styles`.
 The value of `variant-styles` is an object that contains the keys and values for each variable.
-All variables must have a default value set in the `default` key:
+All variables must have a default value set in the `defaults` key:

 ```json
 {